-Although the findings are generally in the direction of our expectations, explanations offered require nuanced discussion, e.g., SSC/HSC holders contribute relatively more to full-time employment but it is the BA, and especially the MA holders who are concentrated at the top paying jobs.
-Similarly, while the probability of a post-graduate student in getting a job is lower, say than a BA, his chances of being paid a much higher salary are far better.
+Although the findings are generally in the direction of our expectations, explanations offered require nuanced discussion - e.g. SSC/HSC holders contribute relatively more to full-time employment but it is the BA, and especially the MA holders who are concentrated at the top paying jobs.
+Similarly, while the probability of a post-graduate student in getting a job is lower, say than a BA, his chances of being paid a much higher salary is far better.

-A group that has not been taken up for study in this paper is "those in study and training and looking for a job."
+A group that has not been taken up for study in this paper is 'those in study and training and looking for a job'.
 This group is numerically large, and will soon enter the labour force.
 We need to understand this group better in terms of their background, aspirations and the nature of their periodic engagement in the labour market as an aid to future policy.
 A second round of surveys could address these issues.

-The headline numbers describing the employment status of educated youth (at least SSC pass, and aged between 18 and 35 years) were easily obtained from the data.
-Full-time employment was found to be around 48 per cent and part-time employment was 18 per cent.
-NEET was found to be around 33 per cent while a predominance of salary-based work was found over 55 per cent.
-On the other hand, self-employment was found to be low for this group (just over 11 per cent).
+The headline numbers describing the employment status of educated youth (at least SSC pass, and aged between 18-35 years) was easily obtained from the data.
+Fulltime employment was found to be around 48% and part-time employment was 18%.
+NEET was found to be around 33% while a predominance of salary-based work was found (over 55%).
+On the other hand, self-employment was found to be low for this group (just over 11%).

 The spatial distribution was much as expected.
 Unemployment was much higher in villages compared to urban areas.
-The gender difference is also noteworthy with 38 per cent female unemployment as against 30 per cent male unemployment.
+The gender difference is also noteworthy with 38% female unemployment as against 30% male unemployment.

-In general, the education level appears to be inversely associated with NEET as this is significantly higher for BA and MA holders compared to HSC or SSC.
-This is true for South Asia generally, as better qualified candidates will wait (or are able to wait) for a (better paying) job (see Mehrotra and Parida 2020, Jeffery 2009).
+Generally, the education level appears to be inversely associated with NEET as this is significantly higher for BA and MA holders compared to HSC or SSC.
+This is true for South Asia generally, as better qualified candidates will wait (or are able to wait) for a (better paying) job (see Mehrotra and Parida, 2020; Craig, Jeffery, 2009).

-Grades were found to have an effect on NEET in the expected direction but the effect was weak, especially for BA grades.
+Grades were found to have an effect on NEET, in the expected direction but the effect was weak, especially for BA grades.
 Similarly, for unemployment duration, the association of grades was subdued although its association with education level, particularly MA holders, was strong.

 In the case of salary levels, education performed well but grades did not.
 These results suggest that for unemployment duration and salary levels, family socio-economic influence (e.g. proxied by family income, parents' education, land owned) may be more important determinants, with other factors taking a back seat.

-This exploratory paper has been successful in validating and deepening our understanding of educated youth unemployment in Bangladesh and is a useful contribution to the scant Bangladesh literature on the subject.
-The methodology used is of major significance and appears credible.
-It provides highly plausible results which ultimately will have to be tested against findings from a large-scale, traditional survey that hopefully will be conducted in the near future.
+This exploratory paper has been successful in validating and deepening our understanding of educated youth unemployment in Bangladesh, and is a useful contribution to the scant Bangladesh literature on the subject.
+The methodology used is of major significance, and appears credible.
+It provides highly plausible results which ultimately, will have to be tested against findings from a large-scale, traditional survey that hopefully will be conducted in the near future.